asyncapi/community/PROJECT_FINANCE.md

 2. In the case of GitHub Sponsors, the fund is directly transferred to our AsyncAPI Open Collective.

-3. Since Open Collective and Linux foundation Crowdfunding are totally disjoint, thus we can conclude that we can conclude that we manage expensed in 2 platforms ->
+3. Since Open Collective and Linux foundation Crowdfunding are disjointed, we manage expenses in 2 platforms:

    - Open Collective & GitHub Sponsors fundings transfers to Open Collective